-Sigonella Naval Air Base in Sicily, Italy, is of strategic importance for US drone operations, in particular in North Africa.
-Based on a – publicly undisclosed – agreement between Rome and Washington, it is understood that the US can operate armed drones from Sigonella, subject to formal authorization by the Italian Commander.
-This would make Italy directly complicit in drone attacks.
+Sigonella Naval Air Base in Sicily, Italy, is of strategic importance for US drone operations in North Africa.
+Based on an agreement between Rome and Washington (as of yet publicly undisclosed), the US can deploy armed drones out of Sigonella with the formal authorization of the Italian commander, which could potentially make Italy directly complicit in US drone attacks.

 Questions and answers regarding the FOIA request in Italy.

 The Sigonella Air Base in Sicily is of strategic importance for US drone operations, in particular in Libya and other North African countries.
 Based on a – publicly undisclosed – agreement between Rome and Washington, it is understood that the US can operate armed drones from Sigonella subject to formal authorization by the Italian Commander.
 This could make Italy directly involved in drone attacks.

 Under Article 5 of Legislative Decree No. 33/2013, as amended in 2016, everyone is entitled to request access to any documents held by the public administration; a denial is possible but limited to exceptional cases set out in Article 5-bis.
 It is a general principle of administrative law that a comprehensive justification must be provided for any such denials.